Are we a fit?

 These are some attributes about me and what I offer that may help you determine if you want to have that first session:

 - Safety.
-There is no healing, recovery, or change if a person does not feel safe.
-A brain and nervous system that is in a high-state of arousal (alert, vigilant, anxious) won’t have the resources to problem solve and rewire/create healthy neuropathways.
+It is proven that healing, recovery, and change are much more likely to occur if a person feels safe.
+When the brain and nervous system can shift out of a state of arousal (alert, vigilant, anxious, fearful, etc.) a person will have more resources to problem solve and rewire, creating healthy neuropathways.
+Safety is the foundation of all treatment.

 - Support AND challenge.
-I’ve learned through my training that those who are interested in personal growth and development, should look for relationships, therapists, counselors and coaches that offer support and challenge.
-Too much of one can keep a person stuck; too much support enables and helps people stay asleep and too much challenge makes people feel defeated and and cause them to shut down.
+I’ve learned through my training that those who are interested in personal growth and development, should look for relationships, therapists, counselors and coaches that offer both support and challenge.
+Too much of one can keep a person stuck; too much support enables and helps people stay asleep at the wheel and too much challenge can cause people to feel defeated, making them want to shut down.

 - A “radical” or root approach.
 The word radical is Latin for “grasping something at the root.”
 Most of our issues are symptoms of something systemic/deeper/unconscious.
 And through the coaching process we can discover the why, therefore finding more holistic and sustainable solutions.

 - Cultural lens.
-While I like to talk with people about their family and personal history, it is not in a vacuum.
+While I like to talk with people about their family and personal history, those do not exist in a vacuum.
 So much of our mental health status is influenced (“conditioned”) by the culture we grew up in.
 It is the water we swim in.
-If it’s toxic, we need to see how that has affected us and build resistance and resilience to what might be undermining our health.
+We need to be aware of how culture has affected different aspects of our lives, and build resistance and resilience to what might be undermining our health, while identifying and utilizing what promotes our health.

 - Ally and advocate.
 Anyone who knows me knows that I have a heart for advocacy, which means I focus heavily on not only empowering others, but teaching others how to empower themselves.

 - A sense of humor and lightheartedness.
-There is a lot of hard stuff in life, and it’s important to remember the good stuff too, and humor is an access point for it and often a healthy and appropriate way to discharge tension.
+There is a lot of hard stuff in life, and it’s important to remember the good stuff too.
+Humor is an access point for it and often a healthy and appropriate way to discharge tension.

 - Emotional literacy.
-Through both natural proclivities and a lot of my own work on myself, I’m able to explore, accept and express my own emotions, which means I have the capacity to explore and accept your emotions and help you learn how to express them in healthy ways.
+Through both natural proclivities and a lot of work on myself, I have a capacity to explore, accept and express my own emotions, which means I have the capacity to explore and accept your emotions, as well as help you learn how to express them in healthy ways.
+Getting to know our emotions intimately and work with them skillfully is the basis for emotional literacy.

 Attributes I look for in a client, someone who: